salwil/conversational_agent_for_medical_dialogues/README.md

 contains the identifier `profile`.
 - All three columns are mandatory fields.
 - The csv columns are delimited by tabulator quote character is `"`
 - You can work with the default inventory of questions or you can add, remove and change entries, but make sure, there is at least one entry in the file and that you do not delete the file.
-Otherwise the system crashes.
+Otherwise the system may behave unpredictable

 ### Add mental states and empathic phrases
 - Empathic phrases have to be added in the `src/repository/data` folder in a csv file called `mental_states_with_intros.csv`.